 At the end of eight weeks, the patients were tapered from their medication (Xanax or placebo) for four weeks and then followed while medication-free for another two weeks.
 Thirty-nine percent of those withdrawn from Xanax “deteriorated significantly,” their panic and anxiety skyrocketing to such an extent they had to start taking the drug again.
 Thirty-five percent suffered “rebound” panic and anxiety symptoms more severe than when the study began, and an equal percentage suffered a host of debilitating new symptoms, including confusion, heightened sensory perceptions, depression, a feeling that insects were crawling over them, muscle cramps, blurred vision, diarrhea, decreased appetite, and weight loss.

 In sum, at the end of the 14-week study, the drug-exposed patients were much worse off than the placebo group.
 They were more anxious, more panic stricken, and doing worse on a “global scale” that assesses overall well-being.
-Forty-four percent had been unable to get off the drug, on their way to a lifetime of addiction.
+Forty-four percent had been unable to get off the drug, on their way to a lifetime of physical dependence.

 So how Upjohn’s investigators turn this study into evidence that Xanax was a “safe and effective” treatment for panic disorders?
 In their published reports, the Upjohn investigators focused on the four-week results, when the drug-treated patients were doing better than the placebo group.
 They acknowledged that many Xanax-treated patients had fared poorly when the drug was withdrawn, but they reasoned that this showed that the drug had been used for too short a period, and the withdrawal done too abruptly.
 “We recommend that patients with panic disorder be treated for a longer period, at least six months,” they said.